 All commercial REMS will need to be contracted through incident only agreement processes (EERA).
 The defined minimum REMS specification will allow for incident only contracts within the NRGA.
 Contract REMS would be desirable only if local government could not provide.
-Reference the REMS letter of direction on the NRCG website for additional information: https://gacc.nifc.gov/nrcc/nrcg/index/REMS-Guidance-Signed.pdf
+Reference the REMS letter of direction on the NRCG website for additional information.